First time buying?

 • Maintenance

-Don’t let maintenance fees dissuade you from purchasing a co-op—they’re tax deductible, along with a portion of the building’s real estate taxes.
-Maintenance fees include heat, hot water, grounds maintenance, staff salaries, real estate taxes, insurance, and any remaining underlying mortgage for the building.
+Cond-op maintenance fees are tax deductible, along with a portion of the building’s real estate taxes.
+Maintenance fees cover heat, hot water, grounds maintenance, staff salaries, real estate taxes, insurance and any remaining underlying mortgage for the building.

 • Screening Process

-As with a co-op, your neighbors have all been thoroughly screened by the Board of Directors in a cond-op.
-Their financial qualifications and character were vetted before they were approved as fellow shareholders and they’ve agreed to abide by house rules.
-Rental activity is controlled so that the building remains a primarily owner-occupied residence.
-As a prospective shareholder, you’ll submit a board package to the Board of Directors including a purchase application, financial details regarding your income and assets, and references and the Board will interview you in person.
-Although it’s rare for a Board to deny an applicant, they can do so as they see fit.
+As with co-ops, prospective neighbors in a cond-op have all been thoroughly screened by the Board of Directors.
+Their financial qualifications and character were vetted before they were approved as fellow shareholders, and they’ve agreed to abide by house rules.
+Rental activity is controlled to maintain a primarily owner-occupied building.

-When you purchase a townhouse, you own real property complete with a title and deed.
-You can reside in or rent out your single-family or multi-family dwelling at will.
-The sale of your townhouse may be conveyed to any party you choose.
-As the owner of a townhouse, you are responsible for paying all real estate taxes and any needed maintenance or property repairs.
+When you purchase a townhouse, you own real property, complete with a title and deed.
+You can choose to reside in or rent out your single-family or multi-family dwelling at your discretion.
+The sale of your townhouse can be transferred to any party you choose.
+As a townhouse owner, you are responsible for paying all real estate taxes and handling any maintenance or property repairs.

-Married couples can earn as much as $500,000 tax-free when selling property at a gain and single homeowners can earn as much as $250,000 tax-free when selling at a gain.
+Married couples can earn up to $500,000 tax-free when selling property at a gain, while single homeowners can earn up to $250,000 tax-free.